skip to main content

 Is Starlink unlimited?

-Starlink currently offers unlimited data with its plans, though there’s some fine print that comes along with that claim.
+Starlink currently offers unlimited data with most of its plans, though there’s some fine print that comes along with that claim.
 Geosynchronous (GSO) satellite providers, like Viasat and Hughesnet are known for having some of the most restrictive data caps of any type of internet.
 When GSO satellite customers hit their data cap for the month, their speeds can be deprioritized or throttled, reducing speeds to a crawl far below the advertised speeds.

 Initially, Starlink offered truly unlimited data—a first for satellite internet.
 Unfortunately, as its network struggled with the influx of new customers, Starlink implemented a 1 TB cap.
 Although this is quite high for a data cap—especially compared to other satellite providers—the move was understandably unpopular with early adopters who had signed up for unlimited data.